Hermannnnnnnn/neural-trading/README.md

 - **ML modeling tool**,
 - Lastly and most importantly, a **conceptual base model for the neural network**.

 Hereunder we'll give a short explanation about some of the choices we made regarding tools and model.
-Each of these functionalities are built into separate helper files, which are used by the main.py.
+You'll find each of these requirements in their respective helper file.
+These will be used in the main.py file.

 # 2. Historical data
 At the moment we're using **yfinance** because it's the easiest to use.
 Long term this is probably not the right choice for us, once we'll try building our own auto-trading bot.
 Then other platforms will be better, like **binance** or others [link](https://github.com/DaveSkender/Stock.Indicators/discussions/579).